manit-tree/gulp-get-started/README.md

 # gulp-get-started

-This is a sample project that help you quickly learn how to use gulp in your development workflow.
+A simple project that demonstrate how to use gulp with your web development workflow.

 The tasks in this sample project includes